 The Jibbon Beach walk is an easy coastal walk in Royal National Park, with well-preserved and easily accessible Aboriginal carvings.
 It's a great way to start your exploration of The Coast Track.

 - Allow 3 hours for the full Jibbon Beach loop (5km)

 - OR allow 1-1 ½ hours straight to the Aboriginal carvings and back (3km)

 - Not very hilly but quite a bit of soft sand walking across a beach.

 Jibbon is the name of the beach and area east of Bundeena, in the Royal National Park, Sydney.
 It derives from the Dharawal word djeebahn, which means ‘sandbar at low tide’.

-Keep reading for detailed track notes about how to get to the Aboriginal carvings (the short way for people on a mission, and the longer way for more enjoyment) as well as some of the stories to understand what you’ll see in this beautiful area.
+Keep reading for detailed track notes about how to get to the Aboriginal carvings, as well as some of the stories to understand what you’ll see in this beautiful area.

 Follow the signed bush track in the north-eastern corner of the clearing until you see a signed track junction on your right.
 This will take you directly to the engravings, but we prefer the more scenic way.
 (You can come back this way if you aren’t doing the entire Jibbon Point Trail loop).

 Continue past the track junction until you come to a small rock ledge on your left with views of Cronulla and the city to the north.

 If you were standing here during whale migration season 1000 years ago, you might have seen Orca herding humpback whales through these heads.